 We describe and analyze several ways to parallelize the rebuild of a grid acceleration structure used for interactive ray tracing of dynamic scenes.
-While doing so, we also analyze memory system performance on a multi-core multi-processor system.
 In particular, we present a scalable sort-middle approach that uses a minimum amount of synchronization, scales to many CPUs, and becomes performance limited only by memory bandwidth.
-This algorithm is capable of rebuilding grids within a fraction of a second, enabling interactive ray tracing of large multi-million triangle scenes.
+With this algorithm, we are able to rebuild a grid in a fraction of a second to ray trace large multi-million triangle scenes at interactive frame rates.